affinidi/affinidi-messaging/affinidi-messaging-mediator/README.md

 To build and run this project, you need to set up the following:

 1. Install Rust on your machine if you haven't installed it yet using [this guide](https://www.rust-lang.org/tools/install).
-2. Install the Docker on your machine if you haven't installed it yet using [this guide](https://docs.docker.com/desktop/).
+2. Install Docker on your machine if you haven't installed it yet using [this guide](https://docs.docker.com/desktop/).
 We will need this to run Redis instance for the mediator.

 ## Running affinidi-messaging-mediator service